 The quick answer is of course “Yes”. 😉

-A couple of years ago we caused a bit of confusion when we expanded the scope of the Disciplined Agile Delivery (DAD) framework to address the activities of an information technology (IT) department.
-When we did this we realized that the scope of the framework and the name no longer matched, so we decided to rebrand to be simply the “Disciplined Agile (DA)” framework.
+A couple of years ago we caused a bit of confusion when we expanded the scope of Disciplined Agile Delivery (DAD) to address the activities of an information technology (IT) department.
+When we did this we realized that the scope of the toolkit and the name no longer matched, so we decided to rebrand to be simply the “Disciplined Agile (DA)” toolkit.
 Having said that, sometimes it makes sense to say DAD and sometime DA depending on what you’re focusing on at the time.

 The Scope of Disciplined Agile (DA)

-As you can see in the following diagram, which depicts the scope of the DA framework, it’s clear why there has been some confusion because the DA framework covers a lot of ground.
+As you can see in the following diagram, which depicts the scope of the DA toolkit, it’s clear why there has been some confusion because DA covers a lot of ground.

 Let’s explore each aspect depicted in the diagram: